Fliplet/fliplet-cli/docs/API/components/form-builder.md

 The following JS APIs are available in a screen once a **Form** component is dropped into the screen.

-## Edit mode
+## Edit a data source entry

-To put the **Form** component into edit mode and edit a data source entry, provide a `dataSourceEntryId` query parameter to the page with a valid data source entry ID.
+To use the **Form** component for editing a data source entry, provide a `dataSourceEntryId` query parameter to the page with a valid data source entry ID.

 ```
 ?dataSourceEntryId=123